 The Share experiences page has been updated to accommodate the settings for the new Nearby sharing feature.
 Within the page, you can enable or disable the feature, configure permissions, and change the default location to save incoming files.

 In the About page, you can now select and copy the computer name to the clipboard, and there’s a link to access System info.

 The Typing page, in the Devices section, now includes the “Advanced keyboard settings” to customize a number of other settings, including the ability to switch input method, more touch keyboard settings, and Emoji panel.

 Also, the page now includes options to configure text suggestions and autocorrect misspelled words as you type using a hardware keyboard.
 And there’s an option to enable multilingual text prediction.
 This new feature allows Windows 10 to provide suggestions of up to three different Latin script languages without having to switch your primary language.
 However, it’s only a feature available for the touch keyboard.

 Pen & Windows Ink

-The Pen & Windows Ink settings page includes a new option that allows you to change the font and size of the font that the system uses to convert your handwriting into actual text.
+The Pen & Windows Ink settings page includes a new option that allows you to change the font the system uses to convert your handwriting into actual text.